-Medical insurance In many cases, especially with young (under school age) children, are usually covered by corporate insurance policies.
+In many cases, especially with young (under school age) children, are usually covered by corporate insurance policies.
 You were probably made aware of Williams syndrome due to some other medical issue your child was experiencing.
-You medical costs should all be covered under your existing medical insurance, or Medicare if you don't have insurance and qualify for Medicare services.
+Your medical costs should all be covered under your existing medical insurance, or Medicare if you don't have insurance and qualify for Medicare services.

-But what about additional services like Physical, Occupational and Speech therapy?
-In many case these therapies may also be covered by your insurance as long as there is "medical necessity" and you have prescriptions for the therapies from your child's primary care physician.
+But what about additional services like Physical, Occupational, and Speech therapy?
+In many cases these therapies may also be covered by your insurance as long as there is "medical necessity" and you have prescriptions for the therapies from your child's primary care physician.

 Check the benefits plan summary for your insurance plan to see if services are covered.

 NOTE: Speech therapy can sometimes be a unique issue for children under age 3.
 Most insurance coverages only provide speech therapy as a "restorative" therapy - meaning your child had to have already had the ability to speak and then lost it.
 However, some policies have provisions for small children that exempt them from this restriction.
 Check with your insurance carrier for details.

 By law, public school districts that receive federal funds under the IDEA must provide early intervention programs for children under the age of 3.
 Per the law:

 - "The Program for Infants and Toddlers with Disabilities (Part C of IDEA) is a federal grant program that assists states in operating a comprehensive statewide program of early intervention services for infants and toddlers with disabilities, ages birth through age 2 years, and their families.
 In order for a state to participate in the program, it must assure that early intervention will be available to every eligible child and its family."